jvspeed74/MVC-Framework-From-Scratch/README.md

 In our instance, the `render` method accepts one argument:

- - $message - a string representing a message that is displayed on the page.
+ - $message - a string representing an error message that is displayed on the page.

 ```php
         <div class="container">